What are smoke alarms

 Your smoke alarms needs regular maintenance:

-Once a month check the alarm by pressing the test button
+Once a week check the alarm by pressing the test button.

 If your smoke alarm is making an intermittent bleeping/chirping noise, please follow these steps:

-Change the battery (unless it's a ten-year alarm or a hard-wired alarm)
+Change the battery (unless it's a ten-year alarm).

-If the smoke alarm fails to operate or continues to chirp/bleep, please contact Cheshire Fire and Rescue Service by booking a home safety assessment by completing the following form:
+If the smoke alarm fails to operate or continues to chirp/bleep, please contact Cheshire Fire and Rescue Service for advice.

 New safety laws for landlords came into force on 1st October 2015.
 The new safety laws make it compulsory for all landlords to fit smoke alarms in rented homes, as well as offering protection against carbon monoxide poisoning.